OutSystems/docs-product/src/ref/errors-and-warnings/errors/concurrent-publishing-error.md

     Wait a few moments and try the operation again.

-    If the issue still persists after a while, you can [restart the OutSystems Services](https://success.outsystems.com/Support/Enterprise_Customers/Maintenance_and_Operations/Restart_Services_on_OutSystems_PaaS) on LifeTime in order to reset a service that got stuck during the last publish.
+If the issue still persists after a while, try [restarting the OutSystems Services](https://success.outsystems.com/Support/Enterprise_Customers/Maintenance_and_Operations/Restart_Services_on_OutSystems_PaaS) in LifeTime.
+This resets the service that got stuck during a publishing step.